csprod02/RP1B_Final_Project/README.md

 This script was designed to be run specifically on the data produced during this project from `rp1b_script.py`.
 Therefore, no arguments are required.  **However**, the job title used during the running of `rp1b_script.py` must be consistent with the file names used here.  **Therefore** it is suggested that when running `rp1b_script.py` on the data again, the same job titles are used and that the commands follow what is advised previously.

 ## rp1b_dim_reduction.py

+`rp1b_dim_reduction.py` runs PCA, UMAP, and t-SNE before plotting the graphs shown as Figures 6-9 of my written report.

+Similarly to `rp1b_plots.py`, this script was designed to be run specifically on the data produced when running `rp1b_script.py` on the data provided in the `refSeqs_and_VCF` directory.

+## Running all three scripts

+As was done during this project, all three scripts were run in the order shown using the commands listed below:

+For *S. typhimurium*: `python rp1b_script.py -i parsnp.vcf -r S_typhimurium_HC5_296366_SAL_TC7523AA_AS.result.fasta.ref -j typh`

+For *S. agalactiae*: `python rp1b_script.py -i s_agalactiae_parsnp.vcf -r GCF_015221735.2_ASM1522173v2_genomic.fna -j agalactiae`

+For *S. epidermidis*: `python rp1b_script.py -i s_epidermidis_parsnp.vcf -r GCF_000011925.1_ASM1192v1_genomic.fna -j epidermidis`

+For creating Figures 1-5: `python rp1b_plots.py`

+For creating Figures 6-9: `python rp1b_dim_reduction.py`

+## Parsnp

+To obtain the multi sample VCF files used in this study, Parsnp was run on bacterial populations of 1000 genomes.
+An example of the command used to generate the multi sample VCF for *S. typhimurium* is shown below

+`parsnp -r ../../team_genomes/reference/S_typhimurium_HC5_296366_SAL_TC7523AA_AS.result.fasta -d ../..team_genomes/fasta -o parsnp_output -p 8 --vcf`